-3.3 PROBATIONARY FACULTY (REFERENCE BP-3-20).
+3.3 PROVISIONAL FACULTY (REFERENCE BP-3-20).

-All new faculty members shall serve a probationary period from the date of employment until the completion of employment under three consecutive, full-year regular contracts.
-The probationary period may be extended for an additional year, but not to exceed four years, if the College President determines that additional time should be allowed.
+All new faculty members shall serve a provisional period from the date of employment until the completion of employment under three consecutive, full-year regular contracts.
+The provisional period may be extended for an additional fourth year if the College president determines that additional time should be allowed.
+Provisional employment may not exceed four years.

-During the probationary period the faculty member must meet the following minimal standards:
+During the provisional period the faculty member must meet the following minimal standards:

-A. Probationary faculty must work with a faculty mentor approved by the supervisor or Dean and document the goals and outcomes of this mentoring relationship in his/her annual self-evaluation.
+A. Provisional faculty must work with a faculty mentor approved by the supervisor or

+Dean and document the goals and outcomes of this mentoring relationship in his/her annual self-evaluation.

-- B. Probationary faculty must complete 30-clock hours of professional development per year. - C. Student evaluations must be conducted in all courses taught by probationary faculty. - D. Annual performance evaluations must reflect a Commendable or higher. - E. The President has the ultimate hiring authority and has the ability to waive any of the preceding policies in special circumstances that will benefit the College.
+- B. Provisional faculty must complete 30-clock hours of professional development per year. - C. Student evaluations must be conducted in all course sections taught by provisional faculty. - D. Annual performance evaluations must reflect a Commendable or higher throughout the provisional period. - E. The President has the ultimate hiring authority and has the ability to waive any of the preceding policies in special circumstances that will benefit the college.

-3.4 MINIMUM STANDARDS FOR ENTERING NON-PROBATIONARY STATUS
+3.4 MINIMUM STANDARDS FOR ENTERING NON-PROVISIONAL STATUS

-To apply for non-probationary status, faculty members must fulfill the following:
+To apply for non-provisional status, faculty members must fulfill the following:

-- Meet all educational standards as stated in Section 3.1. - Hold a current occupational credential if teaching CTE courses. - Meet the standards outlined in Section 3.3 during his/her probationary period. - Submit a written request to the Dean to move to non-probationary status.
-This form and letters of recommendation written by the faculty member's Chair, Dean and the Provost are then submitted to the President. - A probationary faculty shall not be renewed at the end of the probationary period unless the President approves removal from probational status.
+- Meet all educational standards as stated in Section 3.1. - Hold a current occupational credential if teaching CTE courses. - Meet the standards outlined in Section 3.3 during his/her provisional period. - Submit a written request to the Dean to move to non-provisional status.
+This form and letters of recommendation written by the faculty member's Chair, Dean and the Provost are then submitted to the President. - A provisional faculty shall not be renewed at the end of the provisional period unless the President approves removal from provisional status.
 The President's approval is typically based on recommendations from the Department Chair, the Dean and the Provost.

-3.5 MINIMUM STANDARDS FOR CONTINUED EMPLOYMENT OF NON-PROBATIONARY FACULTY
+3.5 MINIMUM STANDARDS FOR CONTINUED EMPLOYMENT OF NON-PROVISIONAL FACULTY